 What the Core protocol is:

-The protocol is deceptively simple: you listen through headphones to specially filtered music, for an hour a day, for 5 days.
+The protocol is deceptively simple: you listen through headphones to specially filtered music, for a total of 5 hours .
 That’s it.
 Your system will continue to process all the changes over the next coming months, but you may feel improvements almost immediately, as I and others have.

-Some people have more sensitive systems, and the hour a day can be too much.
+Some people have more sensitive systems, and so need to take the listening process really slowly.
 We will talk about what kind of responses to look for that may indicate a need to throttle back.
-Some people do better with 30 minutes a day, for 10 days.
-Or 15 minutes a day for 20 days.
-Less is more, so it’s not “better” to force yourself to go through it in 5 days, if you overload your system in the process.
+Some people need to start with as little as a few minutes a day.
+Less is more, so it’s not “better” to force yourself to go through it as quickly as possible, if by doing that you overload your system in the process.

-Which is why with the SSP Core rental, you can keep it up to 30 days, so you can go through the process at your own best pace.
+Which is why with the SSP Core rental, you can keep it for as long as you are actively in the process, so you can go through it at your own best pace.

 Integrated Listening Systems (ILS) has just released additional protocols as adjuncts to this original protocol, which they now call “SSP Core.”